ilyshaxa/shaxa.dev/README.md

 **Code not working:**
 - Check your device's clock is accurate (TOTP is time-based)
 - Wait for next code (30-second cycle)
-- Try backup code if device time is wrong
+- If still failing, consider resetting MFA (see below)

 **Lost authenticator app:**
+- Remove `TOTP_SECRET` from environment variables
-- Use one of your backup codes
+- Redeploy your application
-- After login, go to `/keys/setup-mfa` to reset MFA
+- Visit `/keys/setup-mfa` to generate new MFA
-- Generate new TOTP secret and backup codes
+- Scan new QR code with your authenticator app

 **MFA Setup Already Done:**
 - Cannot setup again while TOTP_SECRET exists